gpedro34/pchains-tx-parser/README.md

 # Concept
+[PChains](http://burst-marketplace.binary-dev.com/pchains/documentations/doc.php) is a side-chains Proof-of-Concept for [Burstcoin](https://www.burst-coin.org/) network.
+It's purpose is to show the power of the Burst messaging system and how it can be used to signal immutable data with structured data...
-PChains is a side-chains manager for [Burstcoin](https://www.burst-coin.org/) network.
-This module is a NodeJS parser for PChains transactions...
+This module is a simple NodeJS parser for PChains transactions.

 # Usage
 ### Require